 Helpful Resume Hints

-If your resume is out of date or you’re doing one for the first time, it can be difficult to know where to begin.
-There are lots of sources for advice about your resume.
-Here’s what we suggest, however, from years of experience in BV and Lit Support recruitment.
+If your resume is out of date or you’re doing one for the first time, it’s hard to know where to start.
+Here are two examples we suggest from years of experience working with BV/LS professionals.

 Summary and keywords?

 A Summary can be useful for translating BV/LS experience into language more familiar to a non-BV/LS employer.
 If you’re applying for BV/LS jobs, though, a Summary can contribute to resume bloat and be an impediment to the reader who simply wants to know about your work experience.
 Keywords can be useful when submitting your resume to a large organization with a sophisticated Applicant Tracking System.
 The majority of BV and Lit Support practices are small businesses where keywords won’t have as much value.
 Be sensitive to the size and nature of the organization where you are applying and make your decisions accordingly.

 There’s no right answer.
 Even if your resume doesn’t use complete sentences (most don’t), paragraphs have an even flow and are generally what the eye is accustomed to reading.
 Alternatively, bullet points add punch and can be especially hard-hitting in communicating successes or accomplishments.
 We suggest trying both ways to see what ‘feels’ better for you.